 We believe providing reasonable perquisites is a market-competitive practice to attract and retain top executive talent.
-However, rather than offering individual perquisites, we provide a monthly cash stipend to allow our NEOs more flexibility and choice.
+Rather than offering individual perquisites, however, we provide a monthly cash stipend to each of our NEOs to allow more flexibility and choice.
 Our NEOs have full discretion on how the cash stipend is spent and it is not tracked by the Company after the money is paid.
-In addition, we offer the installation of Company products and equipment at each NEO's home to promote our brand to both business and personal guests.
+In addition, we offer the installation of Company products and equipment at each NEO's home to promote our brand to business and personal guests.
+The value of the Company products and equipment is included as taxable income to the NEO.